 Retirement Planning – Villa Park

-Retirement life in the future will be different than the retirement in the present day.
-It will be much better in some ways, and worse somewhat.
-However, the retirement planning for today's workforce needs to be far different than it was in the past.
+Retirement life in the foreseeable future will be different than the retirement of today.
+It will be far better in some ways, and worse somewhat.
+But, the retirement planning for today's workforce must be far different than it was in days gone by.

-On the bright side, individuals are living longer than ever.
-As of a few years ago, the average life span of an American was 77.9 years, exactly 2.5 years more than the average life span in 1990 and more than four years more than the average life span in 1980.
-Therefore investment planning for retirement has to account for a longer time of time now than a generation or two back.
+On the bright side, folks are living longer than ever.
+As of a few years ago, the average life span of an American was 77.9 years, exactly 2.5 years greater than the average life span in 1990 and more than four years more than the average life span in 1980.
+So investment planning for retirement has to account for a longer time of time now than a generation or two back.

 Social Security and Retiring - Villa Park

-On the down side, Social Security is going to be a far less reliable income source than it is now.
-And the odds are slim-and getting slimmer each year-that retirees 20 and 30 years from now will be able to rely on a work pension and enjoy lifetime benefits from their former employer.
-More and more, retired persons will need to rely on their financial savings to pay for the expenses of living and health insurance.
+On the downside, Social Security is going to be a far less reliable source of income than it is now.
+And the likelihood is slim-and getting slimmer each year-that retirees 20 and 30 years from now will be able to rely on a work pension and enjoy lifetime benefits from their former employer.
+Increasingly more, retired persons will need to rely on their financial savings to cover the expenses of just living and health insurance.

-With individuals living longer and needing more cash to do so, retirement planning is an essential activity even for those who are half way to the regular retirement age of 65.
-It could be a daunting task to plan for a few decades into the future, particularly with bills, rents and home loans to pay today, but procrastinating won't make it any less complicated.
+With people living longer and needing more money to do so, retirement planning is a vital activity even for those people who are half way to the standard retirement age of 65.
+It can be a daunting task to plan for a couple of decades into the future, particularly with bills, rents and mortgages to pay right now, but procrastinating won't make it any less complicated.

-Putting even just a little bit of cash into a savings account that works as a retirement savings plan can pay off later.
-The interest you receive on money in a savings account will allow your initial investments to grow to something sustainable.
-A savings account will provide a place where you can build up capital earning a small interest rate until there's enough to invest in a reliable security which will yield you more like a municipal bond.
+Putting even just a little bit of money now into a savings account which serves as a retirement savings plan can pay off in the future.
+The interest you receive on money in a savings account will allow your preliminary investments to grow to something sustainable.
+A savings account will provide a place where you can accumulate capital earning a small interest rate until there is enough to invest in a reliable security that will yield you more like a municipal bond.

-Another good strategy which could surely and steadily build a nest egg is to put money into long-term bonds.
-On maturation of the bond, you will get back your initial investment and also all the interest that collected over the life of the bond.
-This is a significant amount of money for a 20- or 30-year bond-money which could provide a great foundation for retirement.
+Another solid strategy that may certainly and progressively build a nest egg is to invest in long-term bonds.
+After maturation of the bond, you will get back your initial investment along with all the interest which collected over the lifetime of the bond.
+This is a considerable amount of money for a 20- or 30-year bond-money that may provide a nice foundation for retirement.
 And a municipal or government bond is as safe an investment that you can ever make.

 401K and IRA With Retirement - Villa Park

-However, the best approach when it comes to retirement planning would be to put cash in a 401K plan at work or in an IRA opened with an investment house.
-For the people for whom a 401K isn't a retirement planning choice, an IRA is the next best thing.
-Money placed in this account is tax deferred and might be tax-deductible, depending on how much is invested every year.
+Nevertheless, the best approach when it comes to retirement planning is to put money in a 401K plan at your workplace or in an IRA opened with an investment house.
+For those for whom a 401K is not a retirement planning choice, an IRA is the next best thing.
+Money put into this account is tax deferred and might be tax-deductible, depending on how much is invested annually.

-For more info, please do not hesitate to contact GC Financial Advisors Ltd. at any time and we'll be glad to help you!
+For more info, please feel free to contact GC Financial Advisors Ltd. at any time and we will be happy to help you!
 We provide 401K and IRA rollover and review services for individuals in the Villa Park area.